 Indianapolis Irrevocable Trust Attorney

 An irrevocable trust is an effective way to avoid over-taxation of assets.
 These trusts cannot be amended, modified, altered, or revoked after your death or lack of capacity to make financial decisions on your behalf.
 The reasons for creating such an ironclad trust are related to the advantages they provide.
-At Trapp Law, LLC, we provide advanced estate planning strategies, which may include the establishment of an irrevocable trust, pour over trusts for your minor children, and other strategies for preserving your wealth as you age.
+At Trapp Law, LLC, our Indianapolis irrevocable trust lawyer provides advanced estate planning strategies, which may include the establishment of an irrevocable trust, pour over trusts for your minor children, and other strategies for preserving your wealth as you age.

 Why an Irrevocable Trust?